About

 Deputy Chair

-Joined January 2022 | Member of the Remuneration and Nominations Committee
+Joined January 2022 | Member of the Remuneration and Nominations Committee and Audit and Risk Committee

 Alan is a senior business, strategic, technical and operations leader with over 30 years international experience in the oil and gas industry.
 At BP and Tullow Oil, he led teams to deliver world class performance on financially and technically complex, large scale projects in challenging environments.
 He has held the positions of Global Head of Environment, Social Responsibility and External Affairs, Global Head of Well Engineering and Operations, and Business Manager for the North and West Africa region.
 Alan has worked in a variety of operational and management positions, including assignments in Ghana, Angola, Norway, Algeria, China, Vietnam, Australia, Papua New Guinea and the UK.
 He graduated with a Masters degree in Petroleum Engineering from Imperial College London.
+Alan is also a member of the board of directors for BW Energy (BWE).
+BWE is an exploration and production (E&P) company involved in the acquisition, development and production of oil and natural gas fields, and holds majority interests in hydrocarbon licenses in Gabon, Brazil, and Namibia.

-Joined January 2016 | Member of the Safety, Health, Environment and Security Committee
+Joined April 2025 | Member of the Safety, Health, Environment and Security Committee

 Jerry Wedge